Frequently Asked Questions

 To manage services for multiple entities, should I create multiple memberships or accounts?

 You should only ever have one active membership (because the membership represents "you" as an individual).
 Creating or accessing multiple memberships is a violation of our Terms and Conditions of Service.
-Doing so will cause all sorts of problems and may result in substantial additional fees if we have to step in.
+Doing so will cause all sorts of problems and may result in substantial additional fees (up to $50.00 per incident*) if we have to step in.
 If you've already done this accidentally, and for some reason, we haven't detected it, please send us Transfer assistance requests from both memberships to consolidate your accounts onto one membership.

 Your membership may have multiple accounts if you wish.
 Each account represents "a discrete pool of money."
 That's optional; you need at least one account to use our service, but we never require you to have more than one.